ForDefault/nemo_full_extension_path/README.md

 cd .. && rm -rf $REPO_NAME
 ```

-This command automates the entire setup process: downloading the action script, setting file permissions, and configuring it within Nemo.

 ## Usage

 Right-click on any file or folder within Nemo, and select "Full_Ext_Path" from the context menu.
 The complete path of the selected item will be copied to your clipboard.